Beaches—East York (federal electoral district): Members of Parliament

 Since its creation as Beaches-Woodbine in 1988, Beaches—East York has been contested between Liberal and New Democratic candidates, with both parties nearly doubling Conservative vote totals.

 Pre-2011

 Hon.
 Maria Minna represented Beaches-East York for a record 18 straight years, as a member of Prime Minister Jean Chrétien's and Prime Minister Paul Martin’s governments, and as a member of Her Majesty’s Loyal Opposition under Liberal Leaders Stéphane Dion and Michael Ignatieff.

 2011

 In the 2011 election the riding was won by New Democratic Party candidate Matthew Kellway, beating out Liberal incumbent Maria Minna by nearly 11%.

 2015

 Nathaniel Erskine-Smith defeated Matthew Kellway in the 2015 election by 10,345 votes.
 2015 was Nathaniel Erskine-Smith’s first federal election.

 2019

 The incumbent MP Nathaniel Erskine-Smith was re-elected with 32,168 votes.
 Mae J Nam was acclaimed as the NDP candidate on May 28, 2019 and was the runner-up, receiving 12,196 votes.

+Summary

 Beaches—East York has elected the following members of Parliament: